I don’t think you should choose the baby name Lucifer.

 And then another.
 And another.

 After all, Mr. Morningstar can’t be killed.
 He can prompt others to reveal their deepest desires – and sometimes force them to admit their crimes.
-We’re just a few shows into the very first season, but it also appears that he may enjoy delivering justice – and might even be tempted to reform.
+The show is entering its fifth season, now on Netflix.
+The character has continued to evolve, doing far more good than you might expect.

-Let me clear: television series aside, I don’t think you should name your baby Lucifer.
+Let me clear: television series aside, I don’t think you should consider the baby name Lucifer.
 It’s just too darn polarizing.